Lrebaud/robi/README.md

 :zap: Although [PyTorch](https://pytorch.org/get-started/locally/) is not required to use the package, ROBI runs much faster with its PyTorch implementation.
 The speed gain is great on CPU, and much greater on GPU.
-To use the PyTorch implementation, simply install PyTorch, and ROBI will use it automatically.
+To use the PyTorch implementation, simply install PyTorch (conda is the easiest way), and ROBI will use it automatically.
-To tell ROBI to use the GPU, simply set `device='cuda'` in the `make_selection` function.
+To tell ROBI to use the GPU, set `device='cuda'` in the `robi.make_selection` function.

 ## :sparkles: Utilisation